 "Success is going from failure to failure without losing enthusiasm.”

-College student, young professional, we all have to start somewhere.
+College students, young professionals, we all have to start somewhere.
 Let an international internship help you define your own success.
 Make an appointment with one of our Admission Counselors to talk about your internship abroad, or check out your virtual opportunities with our remote internship program, GE Virtuoso!